jdunkerley/ToDosElectron/README.md

 The first rule tells WebPack to run tslint at the prebuild step, before then moving on run the TypeScript compiler.
 The resolve option adds the TypeScript extensions into WebPack so it will look for both JavaScript and TypeScript files (including JSX or TSX files).

 To add the build command to yarn or npm, add the following code to the `packages.json`.
-This is assuming you don't have `scripts` section already, if you do merge it in.
+This is assuming you don't have `scripts` section already if you do merge it in.

 ```js
   "scripts": {